iiPythonx/xpp/docs/tutorials/hello-world.md

 :: main.xpp
 var name "Bob"
 var age 20
-prt "My name is Bob and I am 20 years old"
+prt "My name is Bob and I am 20 years old."
 ```

 Your can put your variables into your string using `string interpolation`.
 String interpolation is the process of inserting another statement within a string.
 This is usually done so by wrapping them in `$()`.